 The nineteenth conference of the Inter African Coffee Organisation--OAIC--opened in the Ivory Coast on Monday (19 November).

-The nineteenth conference of the Inter African Coffee Organisation--OAIC--opened in the Ivory Coast on Monday (19 November).
+Background: The nineteenth conference of the Inter African Coffee Organisation--OAIC--opened in the Ivory Coast on Monday (19 November).
 Delegates from countries all over Africa gathered in Abidjan to discuss the problems associated with the production and export of coffee.

 SYNOPSIS: The annual meeting was held in the Agricultural Ministry Building.
 In the absence of the President of the organisation--the Agriculture Minister of Zaire--the conference was presided over by the Angolan Agriculture Minister, Emanuel Pedro Pacavira (seen entering the hall wearing the white suit).
 The organisation, founded in 1960, has twenty-one members and Guinea has recently applied to join the group.